Resume

 ACADEMIC APPOINTMENTS

-Since March 2023, I have been a Postdoctoral Researcher at the University of Lausanne, contributing to the project Towards Computational Historiographical Modeling [see here].
-Expanding on my specialization in the history of CERN, I also serve as an Affiliated Researcher at the Geneva Graduate Institute (since August 2025), identifying materials for digitization within the CERN archives.
+My career path has been unconventional.
+I was originally trained as a teacher while making my living running my own screen printing business, repairing old wooden boats, and serving fondue.
+My academic trajectory began at the University of Zurich, where I progressed from Research Assistant (2014–2021) to Postdoctoral Researcher (2021–2023).
+Since March 2023, I have been working at the University of Lausanne, contributing to the project Towards Computational Historiographical Modeling.
+Building on my specialization in the history of CERN, I worked as an Affiliated Researcher at the Geneva Graduate Institute (August 2025–February 2026) to identify materials for digitization within the CERN Archives.

 UNIVERSITY TEACHING